 2.2.2 Nitrogen Expansion Cycle

-As the basis of process design for this study, the optimised case represented by He & Ju (2015) was selected due to its low specific power requirement and lower number equipment units compared with Yin et al (2008).
-The R410a-precooling with parallel nitrogen expansion cycle process is illustrated in Figure 8.
+The optimised case represented by He & Ju (2015) was selected as the basis of the process design for this study due to its low specific power requirement and lower number of equipment units compared with Yin et al. (2008).
+Figure 8 illustrates the R410a-precooling with a parallel nitrogen expansion cycle process.

 Figure 8: Process flow diagram of R410a precooling-nitrogen expansion liquefaction cycle (He & Ju, 2015)

-Natural gas flows through two heat exchangers; the first HEX cools the gas down from ambient conditions to -44ºC, where after the second cryogenic HEX produces LNG at -160ºC.
-Its pressure is reduced to 2 bar upon exit of the throttling valve.
-Optimal operating conditions found (therefore initial process conditions for this study) is listed in Table 11.
+Natural gas flows through two heat exchangers; the first HEX cools the gas down from ambient conditions to -44ºC, whereas the second cryogenic HEX produces LNG at -160ºC.
+The gas’s pressure is reduced to 2 bar upon exit of the throttling valve.
+The optimal operating conditions found (therefore, the initial process conditions for this study) are listed in Table 11.

 Table 11: Initial process parameter inputs (He & Ju, 2015)